nhatminh-96/deep-learning-2/README.md

 Optional arguments:
 ```
 --digit: list of digits/letters that RBM structure will learn.
-Values of elements in range [0, 35].
+Value of elements in range [0, 35].
 Example: --digit 3 5 7.
 Default [3]

 --iter: number of training iteration.
 Default 1000.